Interim Dividend: Meaning

-|Shareholder’s Approval||It is declared by the board of directors.
-Some jurisdictions also require shareholders’ approval while some don’t.||It is proposed by the board of directors.
+|The board of directors declares it.
+Some jurisdictions also require shareholders’ approval, while some don’t.||The board of directors proposes it.
 It compulsorily requires shareholders’ approval at the AGM.|

-|Cancellation||Generally, It can’t be canceled once declared.
+|Generally, it can’t be canceled once declared.
 While in some jurisdictions, it can be canceled through shareholders’ vote.||It can’t be canceled once declared.
 It becomes a liability for the company.|

-|It can only be declared if articles of association allow it.||It does not require any specific mention in the articles of association for declaration.|
+|It can only be declared if articles of association allow it.||Does not require any specific mention in the articles of association for declaration.|

-|Dividend Rate||It is lower than the final dividend rate.||It is higher than the interim dividend rate.|
+|Lower than the final dividend rate.||Higher than the interim dividend rate.|